learningequality/studio-docs/docs/add_content.rst

 Make a copy
 ***********

-Use the checkbox to select the topic or individual resource and click the |copy| button.
+Use the checkbox to select the topic or individual resource and click the |copy| (copy) button.

    **OR**